benfrick/docs-portfolio/src/doc/commerce/checkout/use_checkout.md

 ### Conditions for Retries

-For retry information by Checkout endpoint, visit <a href="https://confluence.nike.com/display/DAHP/DRAFT+-+Retry+Pattern+for+Checkout+Service+Clients" target="_blank">Retry Patterns for Checkout Clients</a> in Confluence.
+For retry information by Checkout endpoint, visit [Retry Patterns for Checkout Clients](https://confluence.nike.com/display/DAHP/DRAFT+-+Retry+Pattern+for+Checkout+Service+Clients){:target="blank"} in Confluence.

 For all Checkout APIs, the general rule is that HTTP 4XX error codes (except for 429) should not be retried but HTTP 5XX errors can be retried.
-For general information on Nike error retry practices, see <a href="https://confluence.nike.com/pages/viewpage.action?spaceKey=DAHP&title=API+-+Error+Patterns#API-ErrorPatterns-RetrylogicbasedonHTTPstatuscode" target="_blank">API Error Patterns</a> on Confluence.
+For general information on Nike error retry practices, see [API Error Patterns](https://confluence.nike.com/pages/viewpage.action?spaceKey=DAHP&title=API+-+Error+Patterns#API-ErrorPatterns-RetrylogicbasedonHTTPstatuscode){:target="blank"} on Confluence.

 ### Honor the ETAs for Best Performance